pyOpenSci/pyopensci.github.io/_posts/2022-10-18-what-makes-a-python-package-healthy.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Not that controversial!
 Have you looked into the rich body of work that the <a href="https://twitter.com/CHAOSSproj?ref_src=twsrc%5Etfw">@CHAOSSproj</a> community has done?
 Each metric has been explored in great detail</p>&mdash; Karthik Ram (@_inundata) <a href="https://twitter.com/_inundata/status/1578061660706975744?ref_src=twsrc%5Etfw">October 6, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+The Software Sustainability Institute lead by Neil P Chue Hong also has thought about this extensively and pulled together some data accordingly.
+Neil was actually a critical guiding member of the earlier pyOpenSci community meetings that were held in 2018.

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">We also did some initial work on this in 2017 (see slide 12 of this presentation): <a href="https://t.co/1F0iMwfT5g">https://t.co/1F0iMwfT5g</a></p>&mdash; Neil P Chue Hong (he/him｜they/them) (@npch) <a href="https://twitter.com/npch/status/1577959663408218114?ref_src=twsrc%5Etfw">October 6, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-## Metrics for open source software
+## What metrics should pyOpenSci track for their Python scientific open source packages?

-So how should we define package health?
+So back to the question at hand, what should we be tracking?

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">How do you define health?</p>&mdash; Dr. Ray Bell (@RayBell_DTN) <a href="https://twitter.com/RayBell_DTN/status/1577759427171524609?ref_src=twsrc%5Etfw">October 5, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Yup, my question exactly. *Help!*

-Melissa and Hao ye nail it - health metrics are multi-dimensional and perspective based.
+Hao Ye nailed it - health metrics are multi-dimensional.

-# TODO where does this go?
-Community

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Also note - a lot of folks developing scientific software are more interested in the pragmatic side of open source (i.e availability, making the codebase public and accessible) rather than building a community around it.</p>&mdash; ✨Tania Allard 💀🇲🇽 🇬🇧 she/her (@ixek) <a href="https://twitter.com/ixek/status/1577914450505601024?ref_src=twsrc%5Etfw">October 6, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-The melissa qote about metrics not capturing community management work ...
-# TODO community manager item
-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Depends on what is &quot;health&quot;.
-Sustainability?
-Funding?
-Maintainability?
-Culture?
-I think most metrics are proxies to some other thing we want to measure, but are not representative.
-For ex looking at github, a bunch of the work done by community managers is not captured at all.</p>&mdash; Ax=13!!! (@melissawm) <a href="https://twitter.com/melissawm/status/1577776074863288324?ref_src=twsrc%5Etfw">October 5, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I think, much like &quot;ecological stability&quot; - <a href="https://t.co/lJe2Fa0ycR">https://t.co/lJe2Fa0ycR</a> - , &quot;health&quot; here is multi-dimensional and different metrics will capture different facets, such as growth, transparency in governance, stability / backwards compatibility, etc.</p>&mdash; Hao Ye will haunt you for bad keming (@Hao_and_Y) <a href="https://twitter.com/Hao_and_Y/status/1577739685841059842?ref_src=twsrc%5Etfw">October 5, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 > I may be a bit biased here considering I have a degree in ecology BUT...
 I definitely support the ecological perspective always and forever :)

-### What are the needs of pyOpenSci?

-As Justin from Napari and CZI points out, we need to think carefully about the organization's goals and what we need to measure as a marker of success and as a flag of potential issues.
+As Justin from Napari and CZI points out, metrics are also perspective based.
+We need to think carefully about the organization's goals and what we need to measure as a marker of success and as a flag of potential issues.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I think that relevant metrics really depend on who is evaluating &quot;health&quot; and what their needs are.</p>&mdash; Justin Kiggins (@neuromusic) <a href="https://twitter.com/neuromusic/status/1577743299531534336?ref_src=twsrc%5Etfw">October 5, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Below, I organize metrics into three buckets:
+### Three open source software healthy metric "buckets"

+Based on all of the feedback, and what I *think* might be a start at what I need, I organized the following conversation into three buckets:

 1. Infrastructure
 2. Maintenance